MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordBuilder.md

 [KeywordBuilder](./KeywordBuilder)|The keyword builder with the specified max CPC.
 &nbsp;|&nbsp;
 ## <a name="withcustomparameters~-string-customparameters~"></a>withCustomParameters( String customParameters)
 Returns a keyword builder with the custom parameters set to the specified value.

-The custom parameters are in the format: <code>{key1: 'value1', key2: 'value2', key3: 'value3'}</code>.
+The name of a custom parameter can contain only alphanumeric characters, and custom parameter values may not contain white space.
+When referring to the custom parameter in final URLs and tracking templates, you should surround the custom parameter in braces, and prefix an underscore to its name, for example {_param}.

+You can have up to 3 custom parameters for an entity.
+The key and value must not exceed 16 and 200 bytes respectively.

+Custom parameters specified at a lower level entity will override the setting specified at a higher level entity, for example, setting custom parameters at the ad group level overrides the setting at the campaign level, and custom parameters specified at the ad level override the setting at the ad group level.

 ### Arguments:
 |Name|Type|Description|